benhoyt/benhoyt.github.com/writings/mugo.md

 }
 ```

-But Mugo doesn't support structs, or slices of slices, so I had to stuff these fields into a flat slice of `int`.
-Then `funcSigIndexes[i]` points to the start of the pseudo-struct in the `funcSigs` slice (for the function at index `i`).
+But Mugo doesn't support structs or maps, so I had to stuff these fields into a flat slice of `int`, with `funcSigIndexes[i]` pointing to the start of the pseudo-struct in the `funcSigs` slice (for the function at index `i`).

 ## Performance